 Best Management Practices, Water Quality

 Forests generate clean water.
 Arkansas Best Management Practices (BMPs) are techniques to protect water quality while conducting forest management activities.
-AFC BMP staff work with all members of the forestry community to provide training and offer technical assistance to support the use of BMPs on forestland throughout the state.
+AFD BMP staff work with all members of the forestry community to provide training and offer technical assistance to support the use of BMPs on forestland throughout the state.

 The Arkansas BMPs are approved guidelines for conducting forest management activities in the best way to reduce impact to water quality.
 BMPs are not regulated by government in Arkansas, so it's up to forest landowners to adopt and implement BMPs to aid in the protection of water quality during forest management practices.

 BMP staff offer water quality courtesy exams as a public service.
-The objective is to convey a BMP/Watery Quality Plan that addresses the BMPs needed to ensure water quality protection during an activity.
+The objective is to convey a BMP/Water Quality Plan that addresses the BMPs needed to ensure water quality protection during an activity.
 An on-site training of landowners, logging contractors, road contractors, site-preparation contractors and foresters ensures everyone involved in the activity is aware of the applicable BMPs for the operation.

 Courtesy exams are simply to provide assistance.
 BMP staff will not enforce implementation of any recommendations